-Figure 41.
+Figure 45.
 Generic component overview of components in telemetryd

 The configuration is split in two parts.
-Listeners and attached Parsers on one side, receive telemetry data transported over a specific protocol and parse the protocol according to its specification.
+Listeners and attached Parsers or Connectors on one side receive telemetry data transported over a specific protocol and parse the data according to protocol's specification.
 On the other side, Adapters pick up the parsed data and enrich it before persisting it.